-The following additional functions may be set for the counter via the parameterization of the 050-1BA00:
+The following additional functions may be set for each counter via the parameterization:

+Gate function

-- Gate function: - The gate function serves for the start, stop and interrupt of a count function. - Latch function: - An edge 0-1 at the digital input "Latch" stores the recent counter value in the latch register. - Comparison: - You may set a comparison value that activates res. de-activates the digital output res. releases a process interrupt depending on the counter value. - Hysteresis - The setting of a hysteresis for example serves the avoidance of many toggle processes of the output and/or the interrupt, when the value of an encoder signal shifts around a comparison value.
+- The gate function serves for the start, stop and interrupt of a count function. - Comparison - You may set a comparison value that activates res. de-activates the digital output res. releases a process interrupt depending on the counter value. - Hysteresis

+- The setting of a hysteresis avoids for example a high interrupt toggling when the value of an encoder signal shifts around a comparison value.